fossxo/fossxo-gdd/source/technical-design/security.rst

 ---------------
 Package Sources
 ---------------
-FoxXO and its dependent libraries are open source: anyone can send a pull request to modify the codes functionality.
+FossXO and its dependent libraries are open source: anyone can send a pull request to modify the codes functionality.
 Unfortunately, even with a careful code reviews, it is possible to sneak in alternate versions of libraries. [#trustedsource]_